analogdevicesinc/ai8x-training/README.md

 $ cd ai8x-synthesis
 ```

-If you want to use the main branch, switch to “master” using the optional command `git checkout master`.
+If you want to use the main branch, switch to “main” using the optional command `git checkout main`.

 If using pyenv, run: